LassoSoft/LassoGuide/lasso_guide_source/language/calling-lasso.rst

    </html>

-The above begins with plain HTML markup, then embeds two Lasso code expressions into the document using the delimiter pair.
-When this file is loaded through a browser, the code shown above is executed and the result is returned to the web browser.
+The above begins with plain HTML markup, then embeds two Lasso code expressions into the document using a delimiter pair.
+When this file is loaded through a browser, the code shown above is executed and the result is returned to the Web browser.

-If the embedded message is not visible in the web browser or an error occurs then you should make sure that Lasso Server has been installed properly on your machine.
+If the embedded message is not visible in the Web browser or an error occurs then you should make sure that Lasso Server has been properly installed on your machine.
 Consult the :ref:`installation guide for your operating system
 <lasso-installation>` for complete instructions.